phlex-ruby/phlex/SECURITY.md

-# Security Policy
+# Security

-## Reporting a vulnerability

-If you find a possible security vulnerability, please email security@phlex.fun.
-Do not create an issue or pull request either demonstrating or fixing the vulnerability.
+If you find a possible security vulnerability, please [send us a private advisory](https://github.com/phlex-ruby/phlex/security/advisories/new).

+> [!WARNING]
+> Please do not open a public Issue or Pull Request.

 ## Bug bounty

-[The Gem Foundation](https://ryanbigg.com/2022/11/the-gem-foundation) has kindly sponsored a $1 bug bounty to discover security vulnerabilities in Phlex.
+There is currently a bounty of $100 USD, kindly sponsored by [Seth Horsley](https://twitter.com/SethHorsley), for the next serious vulnerability responsibly disclosed to us.

-## Sponsoring a bug bounty
+## Bug bounty pot

-If you wish to sponsor a bug bounty for Phlex, please get in touch with Joel at joel@drapper.me.
+If you wish to sponsor a bug bounty for Phlex, please get in touch with Joel at [joel@drapper.me](mailto:joel@drapper.me).